P站视频

 Skip to main content

-Living as a Myelodysplastic Syndrome Survivor
+Living as a Myelodysplastic Syndrome (MDS) Survivor

 Follow-up care

-Whether or not you're being actively treated for MDS, your doctors will still want to watch you closely, so it's very important to go to all follow-up appointments.
+Whether or not you're being actively treated for MDS, your doctors will still want to watch you closely, so it's very important to go to all your follow-up appointments.

 Exams and tests